Netscape Navigator 2

-Netscape Navigator 2 was a proprietary web browser released by Netscape Communications Corporation as its flagship product.
+Netscape Navigator 2 is a discontinued proprietary web browser released by Netscape Communications Corporation as its flagship product.
 Versions were available for Microsoft Windows, Apple Macintosh, Linux, IRIX, HP-UX, AIX, Solaris, SunOS, JavaOS, and FreeBSD.

-The browser introduced and improved a number of features and also added proprietary extensions to the HTML standard.
-Notably, Netscape 2 was the first browser to support JavaScript and animated gifs, two technologies still predominant on the web today.
+The browser introduced and improved several features and also added proprietary extensions to the HTML standard.
+Notably, Netscape 2 was the first browser to support JavaScript and animated GIFs, two technologies still predominant on the web today.

 Features

 The browser introduced many new or improved features: